 Laser-driven radiation sources are appealing solutions for materials analysis and inspection.
-They can provide ions, electrons, photons and neutrons in a broad range of energies.
-In conjunction with other applications foreseen for compact laser-driven sources in the field of materials characterization (e.g. PIXE, EDX, imaging), the development of laser-driven FNAA and FNRR represents a further step toward the realization of a multi-functional setup for materials analysis and inspection.
+They can provide ions, electrons, photons, and neutrons in a broad range of energies.
+In conjunction with other applications foreseen for compact laser-driven sources in the field of materials characterization (e.g., PIXE, EDX, imaging), the development of laser-driven FNAA and FNRR represents a further step toward the realization of a multifunctional setup for materials analysis and inspection.

-In this work, we have investigated the generation of fast neutrons exploiting 10s fs, 1 - 15 J energy commercial lasers and advanced DLTs, as well as their use for FNAA and FNRR via MC simulations.
-We studied neutron generation from laser-driven protons in a pitcher-catcher configuration, considering a broad range of laser intensities and various converter materials.
-We provided analytical relations to estimate the neutron yields with bare targets and DLTs.
-Then, for the main case studies, we addressed the feasibility of laser-driven FNRR and FNAA in terms of achievable neutron fluxes and stability of the source.
+In this work, we investigate the generation of fast neutrons exploiting 10s fs, 1-15 J energy commercial lasers and advanced DLTs, as well as their use for FNAA and FNRR via MC simulations.
+We study neutron generation from laser-driven protons in a pitcher-catcher configuration, considering a broad range of laser intensities and various converter materials.
+We provide analytical relations to estimate the neutron yields with bare targets and DLTs.
+Then, for the main case studies, we address the feasibility of laser-driven FNRR and FNAA in terms of achievable neutron fluxes and stability of the source.
 To satisfy the requirements for the techniques, the use of DLTs is mandatory.
-Lastly, we fully simulated a laser-driven FNRR experiment to assess whether the elemental distribution of low Z elements is feasible.
+Lastly, we fully simulated a laserdriven FNRR experiment to assess whether the elemental distribution of low-Z elements is feasible.
 Based on these results we can conclude that laser-driven FNAA and FNRR can be achieved with performances comparable to those obtained with D-T generators and particle accelerators.
-To this aim, the commercially available lasers (i.e. intensity $I \ge 10^{20} \text{W/cm}^2$, time duration ~ 30 fs and energy $\sim 1 - 15$ J) working at a high repetition rate (i.e. 1 - 10 Hz) are suitable.
-It is worth mentioning that coupling commercial lasers and DLTs could be also exploited for applications involving epithermal and thermal neutrons.
+To this aim, the commercially available lasers (i.e., intensity $I \ge 10^{20}$ W/cm, time duration approximately 30 fs, and energy approximately 1-15 J) working at a high repetition rate (i.e., 1-10 Hz) are suitable.
+It is worth mentioning that coupling commercial lasers and DLTs could also be exploited for applications involving epithermal and thermal neutrons.